Are you an adviser? Go to Unbiased Pro

 Now, landlords get a flat-rate tax credit based on 20% of their mortgage interest.
 While this doesn’t negatively impact basic-rate taxpayers, it affects landlords who are higher and additional-rate taxpayers.

-In a spot of good news for landlords, capital gains tax on property was recently cut for residential property from 28% to 24% for higher-rate taxpayers.
+In a spot of good news for landlords, capital gains tax (CGT) on property was recently cut in April 2024 for residential property from 28% to 24% for higher and additional rate taxpayers.

-Multiple dwellings relief for stamp duty, which applies to buying more than one property in a single transaction, will be abolished from 1 June 2024.
+Multiple dwellings relief for stamp duty, which applies to buying more than one property in a single transaction, was abolished from 1 June 2024.

 How have buy-to-let profits changed?